-This part is clearly optional, but I had a block of maple sugar in my cabinet so I used a zester to grate a little dusting on top of my smoothie.
+This part is clearly optional, but I had some maple sugar cubes in my cabinet so I used a zester to grate a little dusting on top of my smoothie.
 You don’t have to stick to the theme though!
 Coconut flakes might be tasty, or an extra drizzle of maple syrup and honey on top.
 Whipped cream maybe?
-Let’s get a little bit extra with this one 😉
+Let’s get a little bit extra with this one

 So are you one of those smoothie geniuses?
 If so, color me JEALOUS.
 But if not, give this one a try and let me know what you think!
 Cheers *clink*

 Leftover peaches and sweet maple yogurt come together for the easiest five-minute smoothie you will ever make in this Un-Recipe.
 These flavors are a perfect pair for when it’s not quite summer, but not quite fall.

 - Generous squirt of honey, optional

 - Maple sugar, optional

 - Combine all ingredients through maple sugar in a blender

 - Blend on the liquefy setting until no chunks remain and the consistency is super smooth (about 30 seconds to a minute)